ungtb10d/realworld-app-training-ground/README.md

 # Styles

-Instead of having the Bootstrap theme included locally, we recommend loading the precompiled theme from our CDN (our [header template](#header) does this by default):
+Instead of having the Bootstrap theme included locally, this projects loads the precompiled theme from the RealWorld App's CDN (the [header template](#header) does this by default):

 ```html
 <link rel="stylesheet" href="//demo.productionready.io/main.css" />